khueue/crisp/README.md

     Summary: 1/10 fail, 9/10 pass
     true.

-Some syntactic sugar for test goals:
+For a full test run of all the examples included with Crisp:

+ 1. Clone the repository.
+ 2. Start SWI-Prolog in the root of the repository.
+ 3. ?- ['lib/crisp', 'examples/*'].
+ 4. ?- crisp.

+## Other

+### Special Syntax

  * true - Simply ignored.
 It's just a trick to make the remaining test cases line up nicely with the commas.
  * one:Goal - Succeeds if Goal has exactly one solution.
 Basically just does a findall and checks the number of solutions.
  * fail:Goal - Succeeds if Goal fails.
 Basically the same as \\+Goal.

-Some hints when constructing tests:
+### Hints for Constructing Tests

- * If a predicate is supposed to only generate one answer, make sure to include a goal using "one:" described above.
-E.g.:
+_Determinism._ If a predicate is supposed to generate only one answer, make sure to include a goal using "one:" described above.
+Example (underscore is fine because we are only interested in the fact that exactly one solution is generated, not the actual result):

+    ...
     , one:quick_sort([3,2,1,3,2,1], >=, _)
+    ...

- * When output arguments (documented as '?') can be instantiated beforehand, make sure to check both situations: instantiated beforehand and only validated by the predicate, and uninstantiated and then supplied by the predicate.
-E.g.:
+_Output arguments._ When output arguments can be instantiated beforehand (often prefixed with '?' in documentation), make sure to check both situations: instantiated beforehand and only validated by the predicate, and uninstantiated and then supplied by the predicate.
+Example:

+    ...
     , quick_sort([3,2,1,3,2,1], >=, [3,3,2,2,1,1])
     , (quick_sort([3,2,1,3,2,1], >=, S1), S1 == [3,3,2,2,1,1])

-For a full test run of all the examples included with Crisp:

- 1. Clone the repository.
- 2. Start SWI-Prolog in the root of the repository.
- 3. ?- ['lib/crisp', 'examples/*'].
- 4. ?- crisp.
+    ...